Maple Leaf Foods and Michael H. McCain Commit $12.5 Million to Reduce Food Insecurity in Canada

 The Maple Leaf Centre for Action on Food Security is a national charity committed to working collaboratively to reduce food insecurity in Canada by 50% by 2030.
 The Centre advocates for structural policy solutions and invests in knowledge building and programs that advance the capacity of people and communities to achieve sustainable food security.
 The Centre was established in 2016 and is governed by a board of directors, including four independent experts.

-SOURCE The Maple Leaf Centre For Action On Food Security
+SOURCE Maple Leaf Foods Inc.

 Share this article